atticuscornett/AtmosWeather/INSTALLATION.md

 - After the installer runs, Atmos Weather should appear in your program list.
   - If your apps are sorted into categories, Atmos Weather should be found under "Utilities."
 Some distros may call it "Accessories" instead.
   - Atmos Weather may show with a default blank app logo.
 This is a bug that we plan to fix in future releases.
+  - If Atmos Weather does not appear in your apps list after installation, you may have to run it in your terminal using `"/opt/Atmos Weather/atmos-weather" %U` .
+Atmos Weather will create an autostart file so that it is always running in the background and can be opened from its background icon.
+Alternatively, you can manually create a desktop file to run `"/opt/Atmos Weather/atmos-weather" %U` in `menu://applications/Accessories` .
 - Atmos Weather does not run automatically after installation.
 Launch Atmos Weather to start the background task.
 Launching again will open the GUI.
-- Atmos Weather does not automatically run on startup on Linux.
-This is a bug that we plan to fix in future releases.

 ### Mac
 - Download the Mac installer that is appropriate for your CPU architecture.